AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Smart Pointers and RAII.md

 # Unique, Shared, and Weak Pointers
 C++ defines three types of smart pointers in the [\<memory\>](https://en.cppreference.com/w/cpp/header/memory) library, each with their own type of ownership.
+Smart pointers are fundamentally tied to the concept of memory ownership, so you shouldn't use them as references to other variables — only to safely manage dynamic memory.

 ---